Research Report

 More than three billion of such nets were distributed these last two decades and it is scheduled three hundred million each year.

-But in one or two years used nets are torn and removed, discarded here and there in the environment.
-The management of these “end-of-life” is of great concern because all they are made of plastic (polyester, polyethylene, polypropylene) which is no biodegradable.
+But, in one or two years, used nets are torn and removed, discarded here and there in the environment.
+The management of these “end-of-life” nets is of great concern because they are, all, made of plastic (polyester, polyethylene, polypropylene) which are not biodegradable.

 Keywords